jjesusfilho/JurisPsql/README.md

 psql_classify_decision(con,"consumidor","julgado","decisao")
 ```

+## Full-text search

+I have implemented full-text search through the functions
+`psql_cjpg_tokenize` and `psql_cjpg_query`.
+I still have some features
+to implement but they are working well and I really think that with
+PostgreSQL you have the best of both worlds, no need to use
+elasticsearch or solr.

 Please note that the ‘JurisPsql’ project is released with a [Contributor
 Code of Conduct](.github/CODE_OF_CONDUCT.md).
 By contributing to this